hay/dataknead/README.md

 ```

 ## Extending dataknead
-You can write your own loaders to read and write other formats than the default ones.
+You can write your own loaders to read and write other formats than the default ones (`csv`, `json` and `txt`).
 For an example take a look at the [advanced example](https://github.com/hay/dataknead/blob/master/tests/advanced_example.py).

 ## Performance
 Performance drawbacks should be negligible.
 See [this small performance test](https://github.com/hay/dataknead/blob/master/tests/performance_test.py).